 However, I find it disappointing that the Tristar couldn’t make it any farther than it did.

-Obviously, the DC was technically released first, giving it a slight edge over its competitor, and oil prices may also have taken a toll on the Tristar’s sales, but as far as I’m aware, the main reason the Tristar (and some other three-engined jets) didn’t do an amazing job in sales was because of their younger brothers, the twin-engines.
+Obviously, the DC was technically released first, giving it a slight edge over its competitor, and oil prices may also have taken a toll on the Tristar’s sales, but as far as I’m aware, the main reason the Tristar (and some other three-engined jets) didn’t do an amazing job in sales was because of their new (and improved) twin-engined brothers entering the market at the time.

 But that’s just my opinion, shapened mostly by those (maybe biased?)
 YouTube videos I watched long ago.